e271828e/Flight.jl/docs/notes/design/framework_spec.md

 point: past it, validation, roster-entry storage, shape compilation ([§9.4][s9-4]), the drain, the trace and detach-releases-claims treat a computed claim exactly as a returned one.
 The GUI is therefore not an exception but an ordinary enumerated writer whose enumeration the framework performed.
+Attaching the greedy claimant last is the idiom: its computed claim is taken at the attach point and never recomputed, so attachment order is load-bearing by design.
 Opportunistic writing by autonomous devices does not exist: a device that wants a face enumerates it, and greediness is an explicit declaration, never a default.
 Cross-writer races on one slot therefore cannot arise structurally: